baptisteaden/WishlistMobile/README.md

 - [x] More details on the wishlist listing
 - [x] Be able to update a gift onPress
 - [x] See how people do and try to have a decent server architecture
+- [x] Contexts for username / theme
+- [x] Generic List component + some front-end refactoring
 - [ ] And then...
 Moving to `Friends.js` I guess? :)

+- [ ] Integrate typescript?
+- [ ] Move from REST to GraphQL + get started with Apollo client!